julien-amar/hacking-journey/0x01 - Terminal/README.md

 Each distribution use a different package maanger.
 Distribution based on debian (like ubuntu, kali, ...) use `apt`.

-To update your distribution you need to uptdate your package cache and then upgrade your packages:
+To update `apt` based distribution, you need to uptdate your package cache and then upgrade your packages:
 ```sh
 $> sudo apt-get update
 $> sudo apt-get upgrade